Dasylirion Zuccarini 1838

 Nolina bigelovii S. Watson 1879 (Desert Nolina)

 flowering in Northern Arizona near Flagstaff, May 1997.
-With time, this species develops a trunk up to 10ft tall.
+With time, this succulent plant develops a trunk up to 10ft tall.
 Leaf margins are smooth and may be filamentous.
-Growing at an altitude of around 6000ft above sea level, this plant can be expected to show a degree of dry-cold resistance and is extremely drought resistant.
+Growing at an altitude of around 6000ft above sea level, this species can be expected to show a degree of dry-cold resistance and is extremely drought resistant.

 Nolina bigelovii is found in the dryest parts of Southeastern California through Southwest Arizona into Southern Nevada and also Sonoran Mexico and Baja California.